Answered September 03 2019

 Second, match the resources required with the resources available.
 The initial cost of a CMMS is important; however, it’s critical to consider the ongoing costs such as training, upgrades, or subscription costs.
 Be sure your organization can follow through with not only purchasing and implementation but the ongoing tasks necessary to maximize the features of the chosen CMMS.

-Finally, evaluate the CMMS’ ability to grow with your organization.
+Finally, evaluate the CMMS for its ability to grow with your organization.
 Cloud-based technology is the future of this software as well as mobile functionality.
 Be sure your chosen solution provider is ready to help keep you up-to-date in terms of the technology itself.

 A CMMS offers a wide range of benefits for businesses today.
 Here are the top three.